od-c0d3r/RuboFit-Bot/README.md

 - Adding games to play Vs Bot.
 - Improve Documentation.
 - Pushing info about 5 min office/desk workouts you can do anywhere.
+- Integrate wakatime API for developer daily coding session analysis when requested by developer